 - Contributions to the marriage of value but not income producing

 Calculating Spousal Support Amounts

-Alimony payments are calculated and set by the Court, however; there is not a defined formula for calculating alimony in Georgia.
+Alimony payments are calculated and set by the Court; however, there is no defined formula for calculating alimony in Georgia.
 The financial support calculation process is totally arbitrary and quite subjective.
-Generally speaking, alimony is determined based on "the needs of one person" and "the ability of the other person to pay".
+Generally speaking, alimony is determined based on “the needs of one person” and “the ability of the other person to pay.”

 Temporary Spousal Support

-Temporary support is sometimes mandated during a divorce process to provide financial stability to a spsouse without a substantial source of income.
-Temporary support payments may be required to be paid on a weekly, bi-weekly or monthly basis until the dovorce is made final.
+Temporary support is sometimes mandated during a divorce process to provide financial stability to a spouse without a substantial source of income.
+Temporary support payments may be required to be paid on a weekly, bi-weekly or monthly basis until the divorce is made final.

 Permanent Spousal Support

 Permanent support is usually not life-long and is almost always paid for only a limited time period.
 The basic concept is to provide financial stability for a period of time that allows a spouse to establish a practical income.